Centre-for-Hardware-Security/security_closure/README.md

 	* in innovus stylus mode, these are the commands you will be needing: `create_floorplan` `add_rings` `route_special` `add_stripes` `place_opt_design` `ccopt_design` `route_design` `opt_design -post_route`
 4. rescore the design by issueing  `source eval.stylus.tcl` again

 Note: the scoring scripts should not be modified.
 The eval.stylus.tcl is the top level evaluation script, it will call a lot of other scripts automatically.
 You don't have to call them yourself.
-You can, however, look at them for learning a bit more about the TCL language.
+You can, however, look at them for learning a bit more about TCL and the scoring methodology.

 #